scottishgovernment/resources.mygov.scot/content-standards/content-delivery/creating-content/readability.md

 We also know this complexity causes the public confusion and represents a barrier to using public services or claiming benefits.

-These content standards give a quick guide to how we can improve.
+This standard is a quick guide to how to improve it.

 ## Why it’s important

 Rather than just meeting a reading age or government standards, there are demonstrable user needs for making government text simpler.

-In various testing sessions people have consistently struggled to read and understand phrases like these:
+In [user testing](https://resources.mygov.scot/content-standards/content-delivery/quality-assurance/user-testing/) sessions people have consistently struggled to read and understand phrases like these:

 * ‘income-based Jobseeker’s Allowance’
 * ‘contribution-based Jobseeker’s Allowance’